annalyellis/recipes_statistical_analysis/README.md

 **Note:** The nutrition column contains lots of valuable information, for example I have extracted the protein (PDV) from the nutrition column and created a protein column

 One of the most relevant things to people when they choose a recipe to create is the amount of time it will take.
 Personally, if a recipe is going to take a lot of time I simply will not make it and choose something else.
 I also find it difficult to consume enough protein sometimes, as I have noticied that it often takes longer to make meals that have large quantities of protein in them.
-This begs the question, what is the relationship between the protein (as a percentage of daily value) a recipe has, and the cooking time of the recipe?
+This begs the question, **what is the relationship between the protein (as a percentage of daily value) a recipe has, and the amount of time it takes to prepare the recipe**?

 ## Data Cleaning and Exploratory Analysis
 ### Data Cleaning